wp-plugins/twitter-friendly-links/readme.txt

 3. The edit post form

 == Change log ==

+= 0.4.5 =
+* Caching with .htaccess now available in beta (generic format only)
+* Custom shortlinks base URL for even shorter links
+* Minor bugfixes and code cleanup

+= 0.4.4 =
+* Added compatibility with the caching plugins that use the is_404 function, including W3 Total Cache.

 = 0.4.3 =
 * Fixed the "Twitter Stuff" bug in 0.4.2